Cesare Beccaria: Later life and influence

 With much hesitation, Beccaria accepted an invitation to Paris to meet the great thinkers of the day.
 He travelled with the Verri brothers and was given a warm reception by the philosophes.
 However, the chronically-shy Beccaria made a poor impression and left after three weeks, returning to Milan and to his young wife Teresa and never venturing abroad again.
 The break with the Verri brothers proved lasting; they were never able to understand why Beccaria had left his position at the peak of success.

 Beccaria nevertheless continued to command official recognition, and he was appointed to several nominal political positions in Italy.
 Separated from the invaluable input of his friends, he failed to produce another text of equal importance.
 Outside Italy, an unfounded myth grew that Beccaria's literary silence resulted from Austrian restrictions on free expression in Italy.
 In fact, prone to periodic bouts of depression and misanthropy, he had grown silent on his own.

-Legal scholars of the time hailed Beccaria's treatise, and several European emperors vowed to follow it.
+Legal scholars of the time hailed Beccaria's treatise, and several European emperors were willing to follow it.
 Many reforms in the penal codes of the principal European nations can be traced to the treatise, but few contemporaries were convinced by Beccaria's argument against the death penalty.
 Even when the Grand Duchy of Tuscany abolished the death penalty, the first nation in the world to do so, it followed Beccaria's argument about the lack of utility of capital punishment, not about the state's lacking the right to execute citizens.
 In the anglophone world, Beccaria's ideas fed into the writings on punishment of Sir William Blackstone (selectively), and more wholeheartedly those of William Eden and Jeremy Bentham.